-Ask a Nutritionist : How do I Start Weaning my Baby?
+Ask a Nutritionist : How do I create a weaning plan for my baby?

-We realize how personal and important nutrition really is in your baby’s journey to health and wellness.
+We realize how personal and important nutrition and the right weaning plan are in your baby’s journey to health and wellness.
 That is why we have Nutrition Expert, Esther Kimani answers all the questions you may have in maintaining a healthy weaning experience for your babies.

-What are the 5 things every parent should know before starting their baby on solids?
+What are the 5 things every parent should know before creating a weaning plan?